Britain's incredible regional dishes everyone should try once

 sweet marshmallow/Shutterstock

-28. Cranachan
+30. Cranachan

 Combining toasted oatmeal, cream, whisky and fresh raspberries, cranachan is a tasty, traditional Scottish pudding.
 This berry-laced dessert was originally created to celebrate the summer harvest, when raspberries are plentiful.
-Nowadays, it’s a sweet treat enjoyed year-round and is often served up as the final course during Burns Night celebrations.
+Nowadays, it’s a sweet treat enjoyed year round and is often served up as the final course during Burns Night celebrations.

 AS Foodstudio/Shutterstock

-27. Scouse
+29. Scouse

-26. Ulster fry
+28. Ulster fry

 This may look like a typical full English breakfast at first glance, but this hefty morning meal is packed with components regional to Ulster in Northern Ireland.
 Alongside the usual fried elements (think bacon, eggs, sausages, tomatoes and black pudding), it’s made heartier with the addition of soda bread and potato cakes (potato farls).
 Cooked breakfasts have been popular across Britain since the Victorian era, but this style became particularly prominent in Northern Ireland in the mid-20th century.

-25. Bedfordshire clanger
+27. Bedfordshire clanger

 Capable of satisfying both sweet and savoury cravings, this 19th century creation is a stroke of pure genius.
 Housewives devised this easy dish so that their farmer husbands could eat hassle-free and on the go.
 The long, pasty-style meal features a savoury filling (usually meat, vegetables and potatoes) on one side and a sweet stuffing (often jam or stewed fruit) on the other.
 Still a popular choice today, you’ll find it served in bakeries across Bedfordshire.

-24. Glamorgan sausages
+26. Glamorgan sausages

 The exact origin of these meat-free sausages is unknown; meat varieties from the Welsh region of Glamorgan can be traced back to the 1700s, while recipes for both vegetarian and meat-loaded sausages were published throughout the 19th century.
-Packed with leeks, cheese and herbs, the dish’s popularity peaked during the Second World War, a time when meat was difficult to source due to rationing.
+Packed with leeks, cheese and herbs, the dish’s popularity peaked during World War II, a time when meat was difficult to source due to rationing.
 Glamorgan sausages are still menu regulars in restaurants and cafés across the region, while families continue to mix up their own take on the dish at home.

-23. Stargazy pie
+24. Stargazy pie

 Distinguished in appearance by the fish heads poking out of its pastry lid, stargazy pie’s origins can be traced to the 16th century.
 Legend has it that local fisherman Tom Bawcock saved his village of Mousehole in Cornwall from famine when he returned from a stormy day at sea with a victorious catch.
 While many fillings are now used, the pie traditionally featured whole small fish (usually pilchards or herrings), hard-boiled eggs and potatoes with a thick pastry crust.

-22. Dundee cake
+23. Dundee cake

 Studded with sultanas and flavoured with Seville orange, locals believe a classic Dundee cake must be prepared, decorated and baked within the specific geographical area of Scotland to be truly considered authentic.
 To give it its distinct look, the cake is finished with blanched whole almonds.
 Its origins can be traced back as far as the late 1700s, when local shopkeeper Janet Keiller developed the earliest version.